maosaloz/OffsideOnside-Football-Analytics/README.md

 # FBref-Data-Analysis
-Using selenium package to webscrape team and player data from FBref, using that to then create visualizations that are aligned with offside/onside regulation
+The following repository includes four codes.
+Using selenium package, we webscrape team and player data from FBref.
+We  Using the data collected to then create visualizations that are aligned with offside/onside regulation.
+Visualizations include game control graph, passing and expected threat maps, passing